Nash out as Nets coach after poor start, more controversy

 Much of that was ignored because the focus was on Irving’s combative news conference defending his tweet, and the Nets beat the Pacers in the rematch Monday to end a four-game skid.

 But Nash’s tenure ended anyway a day later, hours before Brooklyn is set to host Chicago.
-Jacque Vaughn will serve as acting head coach against the Bulls.
+Jacque Vaughn served as acting head coach against the Bulls.

 Tsai alluded to the constant turbulence around the team in his statement thanking Nash.